rayalan/binary-adages/content/sustainable-complexity.md

 One of the great strengths of well-functioning Agile is that it gives teams the power to execute.
 Handoffs between humans are inherently slow, and eliminating them is one of the best ways to make everything move faster.

 The problem is that modern software engineering has a lot of domain-specific knowledge.
-How many software engineers are top notch security engineers?
+How many software engineers are top-notch security engineers?
 Kubernetes specialists?
 With Helm and Terraform knowledge?
 What about the CI/CD system?
 Internationalization?
 And fluent in diagnostics through OpenTelemetry and the ELK stack?

 And this specialization means some sort of coordination is required.
 I'm a huge fan of [Team Topologies](https://teamtopologies.com/key-concepts) which reverse engineers [Conway's Law](https://en.wikipedia.org/wiki/Conway%27s_law).
 That is, instead of how a company works being decided by its org chart, the org chart is decided by how the company should work.